-This is a much more serious problem and one that needs to be punished severely!
+This is a much more serious problem, one that needs to be punished severely!

-But I also know that I am not the only one that did such a thing.
-And with all I know this behaviour is always routed in the fear of being wrong.
-So it is not enough to point the finger and say: don’t do that.
+But, I also know that I am not the only one that did such a thing.
+And I know this behavior is always rooted in the fear of being wrong.
+So, it is not enough to point the finger and say: don’t do that.

-The cheating not only undermined my self-confidence, but also considerably slowed down the process of improving.
+The cheating not only undermined my self-confidence but also considerably slowed down the process of improvement.
 The fastest way to learn is to test your thoughts and learn from your mistakes.
 Avoiding them altogether does NOT help you at all!

 Fearing Mistakes In Competition

-I struggled with that fear based thinking a lot.
-Only when playing higher rated opponents could I enjoy the game without stressing about messing up.
+I struggled with fear-based thinking a lot.
+Only when playing higher-rated opponents could I enjoy the game without stressing about messing up.
 Read this article for my approach.

-In tournament games the fear of mistakes is even more prominent.
-There are so many reasons to be afraid of: you can be afraid to lose rating, embarass yourself against a weaker opponent, mess up your great tournament situation or miss the chance to get your ultimate Norm for a Title.
+In tournament games, the fear of mistakes is even more prominent.
+There are so many reasons to be afraid: you can be afraid to lose your rating, embarrass yourself against a weaker opponent, mess up your great tournament situation, or miss the chance to get your ultimate Norm for a Title.